redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 ---
-title: Connecting to a service
+title: Connecting to a Service
 sidebar_position: 1
 ---